 Angela Taylor is SCT’s Chief Executive Office (CEO), and Founder.
 She has a Bachelor of Arts degree, her Post Baccalaureate in Education, focusing on inclusion and counselling, and a Masters in Disability Studies.
 She currently is completing her PhD in Education at the University of Manitoba, focusing on effective care as defined by the neurodivergent.

-Angela is multiply neurodivergent.
+Angela is multiply neurodivergent, including AuDHD.
 She spent much of her childhood in formal and informal foster care, in Winnipeg, Manitoba.
 She uses her lived experience in connecting with individuals, youth and families who experience hardship and attachment disruption.

 Her ability to understand the neurodivergent comes from her lived experience, and her passion to learn and grow with her community while seeing strengths in others, and adapting the environment to invite the community to thrive.
 She supports multiple social service teams throughout Canada, including specializing in expression of distress through violence of youth to family.